AdobeDocs/workfront.en/help/classic/administration-and-setup/add-users/create-and-manage-users/delete-a-user.md

 * If the user uploaded any documents under the Documents area in the Global Navigation Bar, the documents are also deleted.
 * If the user has checked out documents that they own and the documents are uploaded in the main Documents area (accessed from the Global Navigation Bar), the documents are deleted with the user.
 For more information about checking out documents, see [Check out documents](../../../documents/managing-documents/check-out-documents.md).

-For more information about deactivating users, see [Deactivate a user](../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).
+For more information about deactivating users, see [Deactivate or reactivate a user](../../../administration-and-setup/add-users/create-and-manage-users/deactivate-a-user.md).

 You can permanently delete users one at a time, or you can permanently delete multiple users simultaneously.
 When you delete individual users, you must wait for the deletion process to complete prior to&nbsp;moving on to other activities in Workfront.
 The process of deleting multiple users simultaneously runs as a background process, so you can continue using Workfront as the users are deleted.